missionpinball/mpf-docs/config/instructions/tags.rst

 **General Theory**
 ------------------

 A common definition of a tag is "a label attached to someone or something for the purpose of identification or to give other information".
-This is the whole idea behind tags in MPF.
+This sums up the whole idea behind tags in MPF.
 You can add one or more tags on to the various parts of your game.
-These tags can be used in various ways such as firing events or identifying a device in some way.
+These tag identifiers can then be used in various ways such as firing events or identifying a device in some particular way.

 **Tags and Events**
 -------------------